“Due to your disorderly conduct, this demonstration has now become illegal. If you do not disperse, we will deploy chemical weapons.”

 At the same time, people around the country are paying attention to what’s happening in New York, in Louisville, in Minneapolis, in Austin, in Washington, D.C., and they’re drawing conclusions from it that would have been unthinkable years or even just a few weeks ago.

-Most people, I think, are still in the habit of thinking of the police as a necessary institution which is simply in need of major reform.
-But there is also a growing sense that past attempts at reform have failed, and that something more far-reaching may, in fact, be necessary — even if what that alternative might look like isn’t yet fully articulated.
+Most people, I think, are still in the habit of thinking of the police as a necessary institution that is simply in need of major reform.
+But there is also a growing sense that past attempts at reform have failed and that something more far-reaching may, in fact, be necessary — even if what that alternative might look like isn’t yet fully articulated.

 At the very least, these protests have given rise to a renewed sense of what might be possible through collective action — preparing the groundwork for a stronger multiracial working-class movement in the years to come.
 One of the most powerful moments during the protest in Kettering was when one of the chant leaders announced that while we were out protesting, the four officers involved in George Floyd’s murder had been charged.
 “When we get out here on the streets and fight together, we win,” she said.
 “Now what we need to do is keep fighting until they’re all convicted — until we have justice for all.”